 There are different laser machines and technologies.
 These machines/ technologies work with different wavelengths/ frequencies, therefore their results differ.

-Laser devices designed for home use are less powerful than the ones for professional use.
+Laser devices designed for home use are less powerful than those for professional use.
 This brings us to the question…

 Is At-home Laser Hair Removal Treatment Effective?